zsturgess/overwatch/app/Resources/docs/installing.md

 - A web server to serve the frontend interface (such as Apache or Nginx)

 ##Installation
-1. Download a copy of the Overwatch codebase [here](https://github.com/zsturgess/overwatch/releases/latest) and unpack the project in a location of your choosing, ensuring the web server's document root is set to the web/ folder.
+1. Download a copy of an Overwatch release [here](https://github.com/zsturgess/overwatch/releases/latest) (You should be downloading the copy that has a filename like `overwatch-VERSION.tar.gz`) and unpack the project in a location of your choosing, ensuring the web server's document root is set to the web/ folder.
 2. Set up a database for overwatch to use.
 (Overwatch expects a MySQL database by default, although you can change the driver for doctrine in the `app/config/base_config.yml` file)
 3. Run `composer install`, providing the database details and other settings when prompted.
 (See the [Composer](https://getcomposer.org/) website for more details on installing composer)
 4. Run `php app/console doctrine:schema:create` to initialise the database.